 Climate and Soil

-In specially prepared soil, onions thrive and this will help you to get your onions to grow bigger and tastier.
+In specially prepared soil, onions thrive, and this will help you to get your onions to grow bigger and tastier.
 First of all, make sure your soil is free of weeds and rocks.
-Loose the soil with a rake, and mix in half a bag to a full bag of compost.
-You can add some fertiliser too if you wish, this is to help the onions to get a good head start.
-Loose the soil again and rake it.
-Then, flatten the soil down with your shoe or head of the rake.
-Onions love hard soil, the harder the better.
+Loosen the soil with a rake, and mix in half a bag to a full bag of compost.
+You can add some fertiliser, too, if you wish; this is to help the onions to get a good head start.
+Loosen the soil again and rake it.
+Then, flatten the soil down with your shoe or the head of the rake.
+Onions love hard soil—the harder the better.

 What You Will Need

-To grow your garlic, you will need a few easy to find items which can be found in supermarkets or garden centres or even try scavenging in your own garage, you are bound to find some gardening tools in there.
+To grow your onions, you will need a few easy-to-find items that can be found in supermarkets or garden centres, or you can even try scavenging in your own garage; you are bound to find some gardening tools in there.

-You can grow your garlic from seed or onion sets which are like small bulbs.
-Whist I use onion sets in this hub, you can use onion seeds if you prefer.
+You can grow your onions from seed or onion sets, which are like small bulbs.
+While I use onion sets in this article, you can use onion seeds if you prefer.

 Here is a list of the things you will need:

-- Onion Sets - These can usually be bought very cheap in garden centres, and in large quantities too.
+- Onion Sets—These can usually be bought very cheaply in garden centres and in large quantities, too.
 The variety of your onions depends on where you live, but all types of normal onions will do fine.

-- Fertiliser - This can be bought at any garden centre, also known as 'vegetable feed'.
+- Fertiliser—This can be bought at any garden centre and is also known as 'vegetable feed'.
 You can use this if you wish, but you will generally get larger onions if you spray them with fertiliser every three to four weeks.
 Follow the instructions on the fertiliser.
 If you want to stay organic, avoid spraying the onions with fertiliser or vegetable feed.